 Overall ranking: Came 77th out of 123 in the Complete University Guide for 2015.

 History: Has its roots in several 19th-century institutes for training textile workers.
 Was Bradford College of Technology until 1966, when it was awarded university charter.
 First chancellor was the then prime minister Harold Wilson and today its chancellor is Imran Khan, politician and legendary cricketer, who steps down in November 2014 after eight years in the job.

 Address: Brontë country, West Yorkshire.
 Main campus in town, school of management three miles away.

-Ambience: University is in the heart of the former Victorian textile capital, mostly modern buildings stretching into the sky. £200m of investment is being splurged on Bradford's compact centre and the countryside is a ten minute drive away.
-The university is currently undergoing at £70m redevelopment, including new sports facilities, laboratories and teaching accommodation, and has just announced another £30m investment programme.
+Ambience: University is in the heart of the former Victorian textile capital, mostly modern buildings stretching into the sky.
+An astronomical amount of investment is being splurged on Bradford's compact centre and the countryside is a ten minute drive away.
+The university recently completed a £70m redevelopment which brought new sports facilities, laboratories and teaching accommodation, and has just announced another £30m investment programme.
 Bradford also recently invested another £120 million in its City Campus and School of Management Campus.

 Prospectus: 0800 073 1225 or order one online here